yuanz03/tp/docs/UserGuide.md

 ![assign position message](images/assignPositionResult.png)
 </box>

-### Assigning player as captain: `makecaptain`
+### Assigning player as captain: `assigncaptain`

 Assigns an existing player in the PlayBook to be captain.

-Format: `makecaptain pl/PLAYER_NAME`
+Format: `assigncaptain pl/PLAYER_NAME`

 **Requirements:**
 * `PLAYER_NAME` must be an existing player in the PlayBook.
 * `PLAYER_NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
 * `PLAYER_NAME` should not be blank.
 * The player must not already be an assigned captain.
-* **Multiple captains per team are supported** - you can assign multiple players from the same team as captains to facilitate co-leadership structures (e.g., co-captains, senior/junior captain pairings).
+* **Only one captain per team is allowed** - when you assign a new captain to a team that already has a captain, the previous captain will automatically be stripped of their captaincy.

 <box type="tip" seamless>

-**Tip:** You can have multiple captains for different teams.
+**Tip:** Each team can have only one captain at a time.
+If you assign a new captain, the old captain will be automatically removed.
 Use `filtercaptains` to see all current team captains.
 </box>

 **Examples:**
-* `makecaptain pl/John Doe` - Makes John Doe a captain
+* `assigncaptain pl/John Doe` - Makes John Doe a captain
-* `makecaptain pl/Sergio Ramos` - Makes Sergio Ramos a captain
+* `assigncaptain pl/Sergio Ramos` - Makes Sergio Ramos a captain

 <box type="info" seamless>